arcelien/hawc-deep-learning/README.md

 ### 2D Distribution Generation with WGANs
 WIP

-### Generative Model with Pixel-cnn
+### Generative Model with PixelCNN
-We can use a pixel-cnn (https://arxiv.org/abs/1601.06759) model to generate very realistic PMT grid hit data.
+We can use a PixelCNN (https://arxiv.org/abs/1601.06759) model to generate very realistic PMT grid hit data.
 Because we can map each simulation event to a 40x40 array, we can use a generative model like PixelCNN to sample images corresponding to events.

 To run PixelCNN on the 40x40 images generated from above, run
 ```shell